GerritCodeReview/plugins_oauth/src/main/resources/Documentation/config.md

 with username `firstname.lastname` logs in it will link the Authentik account to that Gerrit account.

 When all users has logged in once in Gerrit with their Authentik account it's recommended that the configuration option is removed.

+#### Migrating from LDAP to Cognito

+Set the `link-to-existing-gerrit-accounts = true` option.

+If you have used LDAP before and have accounts with an externalIDs like `gerrit:firstname.lastname` and a user in Cognito with username `firstname.lastname` logs in it will link the Cognito account to that Gerrit account.

+When all users has logged in once in Gerrit with their Cognito account it's recommended that the configuration option is removed.